gbv/jskos-rdf/README.md

 Bugs and feature request are [tracked on GitHub](https://github.com/gbv/jskos-rdf/issues).

+See `CONTRIBUTING.md` of repository [jskos-php](https://packagist.org/packages/gbv/jskos) for guidelines.

 # Author and License

 Jakob Voß <jakob.voss@gbv.de>

-JSKOS-PHP is licensed under the LGPL license - see `LICENSE.md` for details.
+JSKOS-PHP is licensed under the LGPL license (see `LICENSE` for details).

 # See alse

 JSKOS-RDF is created as part of project coli-conc: <https://coli-conc.gbv.de/>.

 The current specification of JSKOS is available at <http://gbv.github.io/jskos/>.

-The current specification of JSKOS API is available at <http://gbv.github.io/jskos-api/>.